Quick Start Guide

 Step 10.
 Create and run tests

-If you enjoy test-driven development, AppCode is just the right tool to use as it completely supports OCUnit and Kiwi testing frameworks out of the box.
+If you enjoy test-driven development, AppCode is just the right tool to use as it completely supports Catch, Boost.Test, Google Test, and XCTest-based testing frameworks (including Quick and Kiwi) out of the box.

 To create a test go toIn AppCode you can run all tests at once, or a single test.
-Create different and AppCode will generate a standard OCUnit test for you from template.
-You can also create your own template for a test, or for any other file under .test configurations to suit better your needs: simply specify a test target in a Run Configuration.
+Create different and AppCode will generate a standard XCTest test for you from a template.
+You can also create your own template for a test or for any other file under .test configurations to suit better your needs: specify a test target in a Run Configuration.
 To run any test configuration, just invoke the Run popup (⌃⌥R) and select the one you need.

 The test runner will display the test results in the dedicated Test view where you can explore them, navigate to the problems, see the test running statistics, and re-run a failing test - no need to re-run them all.